murchandamus/bips/bip-update-process.md

-BIP editors may also, at their option, unilaterally make and merge strictly editorial changes to BIPs, such as correcting misspellings, fixing broken links, etc. as long as they do not change the meaning or conflict with the original intent of the author.
+BIP editors may also, at their option, unilaterally make and merge strictly editorial changes to BIPs, such as correcting misspellings, fixing broken links, etc. as long as they do not change the meaning or conflict with the original intent of the authors.
 Such a change must be recorded in the Changelog if it’s noteworthy per the criteria mentioned in the [Changelog](#changelog) section.

 ## Backward Compatibility

 ### Changes from BIP 2

+- Rename "Author" field to "Authors"
-- Refer to the proponent of a BIP as "author" throughout the document.
+- Refer to the proponents of a BIP as "authors" throughout the document.
 - The Standards Track type is superseded by the similar Specification type.[^standard-track]
-- Most sections are declared optional, it is up to the author and audience to judge whether all relevant topics have been comprehensively addressed and which topics require a designated section to do so.
+- Most sections are declared optional, it is up to the authors and audience to judge whether all relevant topics have been comprehensively addressed and which topics require a designated section to do so.
 - Layer header is optional for Specification BIPs or Informational BIPs, as it does not make sense for all BIPs.[^layer]
 - The comment system is abolished.
 Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as